sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-wizard-app-customize/sdk-android-wizard-app-customize.md

 6. On Windows, press **`Ctrl+Shift+N`**, or on a Mac, press **`command+Shift+O`**, and type **`ProductEntitiesScreen`**, to open `ProductEntitiesScreen.kt`.

-7. Add a variable in the method body to retrive the selected category name from `ODataViewModel`:
+7. Add a variable in the method body, after the variable "viewModel", to retrive the selected category name from `ODataViewModel`:

     ```Kotlin
     val category = (viewModel.parent as?
 ProductCategory)?.categoryName